This creamy crock pot mac and cheese recipe is made right in your slow cooker, with no boiling of noodles required.

-Mac and cheese is made right in your slow cooker for an ultra creamy and totally satisfying pasta dish.
-No boiling required!
-It's an easy side dish recipe to make for holidays, family gatherings, potlucks and BBQs.
+It's an easy slow cooker recipe to make for holidays, family gatherings, potlucks and BBQs.

 - Half and Half

 - Seasonings - onion powder, paprika, salt and pepper.

 - Gluten Free Macaroni noodles - gluten free pasta such as brown rice pasta, chickpea pasta or lentil pasta.
 Cooking times vary with different types of pasta.